 I enjoy reading and writing action-adventures.
 My author heroes are Clive Cussler, Herman Wouk, and James Mitchner.

-Writing my WWII aviation CLIPPER script into a novel.
-Would love comments on what I’ve done so far.
+I am writing my WWII aviation script into a novel.

 Here are some best practices for reaching out to a potential CP: